tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 {% include random_ad.html %}

-Just remember, objects are surrounded with curly braces `{ }` and contain key-value pairs.
+Just remember, objects are enclosed by curly braces `{ }` and contain key-value pairs.
 Sometimes those values are arrays.
-Arrays are lists and are surrounded with square brackets `[ ]`.
+Arrays are lists and are enclosed by square brackets `[ ]`.
 It's common for arrays to contain lists of objects, and for objects to contain arrays.

 {: .tip}
 It's important to understand the difference between objects and arrays because it determines how you access and display the information.
 Later exercises with dot notation will require you to understand this difference.